Ithilien/documentation/README.md

 ## Scraping web pages and talking to APIs

  1. Next we'll use the Met Office API to download the weather forecast and extract some details from it.
-Open the WebScraping sketch: File -> Sketchbook -> IntroExamples -> 07.
-WebScraping -> WebScraping.
+Open the WebScraping sketch (File -> Sketchbook -> IntroExamples -> 07.
+WebScraping -> WebScraping).
  1. Find the `ssid` and `pass` lines in the sketch, and update them to the relevant WiFi network.
  1. Connect the servo to socket D3.
 The sketch will download a web page from the Met Office's server, in a similar way to the simple web client earlier.
 However, rather than print out the downloaded page it uses `find` call to search through the response and `parseInt` to convert the text into values that can be used to show the conditions forecast by using the servo as a pointer.
  1. Upload the sketch to your Edison, then open the serial monitor.